Skip to main content

 While the concept of one-time reporting seems straightforward, a closer look uncovers complexities and challenges.
 The rule calls for “…chemical identity and molecular structure of each chemical substance or mixture for which a report is required…” and “…descriptions of byproducts resulting from the manufacture, processing, use, or disposal of each substance or mixture.”
 Several factors work together to make PRR compliance a formidable task, including the highly complicated fluorochemistry, occurrence of PFAS as largely undefined complex mixtures, absence of systematic PFAS reporting/tracking within the commercial value chains, and limited analytical methodologies, the latter of which only cover a handful of the thousands of PFAS compounds.

-The definition of PFAS, which is subject to the rule, introduces further complexity and a layer of difficulty for most reporters.
 The rule cites three unique structural formulas to define which PFAS to report:

-- R-CF2OCF2-R’
+2. R-CF2OCF2-R’

-- CF3C(CF3)R’R’’
+3. CF3C(CF3)R’R’’

 Deciphering these chemical codes is beyond the scope of this article (and a systematic explanation can be found in the rule), but the key message from EPA is that there could be nearly 1,500 fluorinated species within the PRR that meet the three definitions for reportable PFAS.
 The regulated community will be responsible for figuring out which PFAS within their inventories are subject to reporting.
+To aid in the process, EPA lists 12,154 PFAS that could be subject to the rule.

 Navigating PRR Compliance

 Faced with information gathering gaps and rule interpretation challenges, TSCA reporters may consider that the typical reporting standard applies: Not Known or Reasonably Ascertainable (NKRA).
-EPA explains that a manufacturer/importer would reasonably search for the information not only within the organization but also lodge inquiries up/down their value chains.
+EPA explains that a manufacturer/importer would reasonably search for the information not only within the organization, but also lodge inquiries up/down their value chains.
 Fortunately, the level of information inquiry is not dissimilar from the Chemical Data Reporting (CDR) performed quadrennially.
 Also, EPA provides additional guidance on its TSCA page.

 PRR Compliance Timeline